Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Darkening of the skin around the nipples (also called the areola).

 These early signs may not positively indicate pregnancy, but may actually signal another process happening within the body.
 A pregnancy test can provide more accurate results.

 Pregnancy is confirmed with a pregnancy test.
 A pregnancy test can be done on either urine or blood.
 Pregnancy tests find the presence of human chorionic gonadotropin hormone (hCG).
 This is a hormone made by the placenta about 10 days after fertilization.
-Levels of the hCG hormone approximately double every 2 days during the first 60 days of pregnancy.
-Pregnancy tests that are done using the woman's blood are done by a healthcare provider and are usually done to get a very early diagnosis of pregnancy or also to confirm an at-home pregnancy test.
+Levels of the hCG hormone approximately double every two days during the first 60 days of pregnancy.
+Pregnancy tests that use the woman's blood are done by a healthcare provider usually to get a very early diagnosis of pregnancy or to confirm an at-home pregnancy test.
 Blood tests are very accurate and can find pregnancy by the second week after conception.